Tydax/the-giant-plant-eater/content/posts/chilli-can-can-or-tin-tin-chilli.md

 2 cloves of garlic

-I table spoons of oil
+I tbsp of oil

-I table spoons of tomato puree
+I tbsp of tomato puree

 1 – 2 tsp of chilli powder